-(This is a guest article by Carrie Oakley*.
+(This is an article by Carrie Oakley*.
 If you are a Ph.D. student looking for money making ideas, and aspiring to pursue an academic career in the future, you may want to consider teaching at an online college now.
 It will provide you some much needed income, invaluable experience and a definite edge compared to the stiff competition you will face when you start your application process.)

 It’s not a job that comes to mind immediately or one that you dream of when you join college, but it’s fulfilling and satisfactory in many aspects; teaching at an online college is an option you could consider if you’re a college professor or aspiring to become one.
 The demand for skilled and dedicated teachers is rising by the day, so if you think you fit the bill and would enjoy teaching online, here are answers to a few basic questions you’re likely to have about the job:

 What qualifications do you need to teach college courses online?

 Most universities prefer their own staff to handle their online courses; however, it is possible to find work as an adjunct professor if you hold a graduate degree or a doctorate in the subject you intend to teach, or if you hold any graduate degree and have completed 18 graduate level credits in the subject you want to teach.
 Many who aspire to teach online pursue the online graduate certificate in Management of E-Learning.
 This is offered by various universities and can be completed in as little as six months.
 When you complete this course, you’re not only eligible to teach online, you can also apply for positions as e-learning course designers.